-The Minnesota Mining and Manufacturing Company (3M) started in the early 1900s in Minnesota.
+3M Company (Minnesota Mining and Manufacturing Company) started in the early 1900s in Minnesota.
 The company is frequently regarded as an innovator and contributor of new products and ideas.
 For example, 3M was the first to introduce waterproof sandpaper.
 The company was also the first to introduce masking tape.
 The company is known for its innovative position in the industry.
 Innovation in the organizational culture of 3M is a major factor that contributes to business growth and development.
 Success in this business is linked mainly to innovation.
 Thus, 3M is a major industry player because of its innovative capabilities.
 These capabilities define the potential of the business, as well as its capacity to address issues in the industry environment and the global market.
 As a major firm in the industry, 3M must maintain an organizational structure and management philosophy that consider the changing dynamics of the global market.

-This article gives an overview of Minnesota Mining and Manufacturing Company (3M), its industry, organizational structure and management philosophy.
+This article gives an overview of 3M, its industry, organizational structure, and management philosophy.

-Industry: 3M’s Operations, Diversification and Stability
+Industry: 3M’s Operations, Diversification & Stability

 The operations of 3M are mainly in the manufacturing industry.
 Almost all of the products of the company are developed and manufactured at its facilities and distributed worldwide.
 The company has a number of businesses mainly within the manufacturing industry: healthcare products, consumer products, electronics, and transportation products.
 These businesses indicate that 3M has grown from its original business, expanding to exploit opportunities in various markets.
 Also, considering its potential for expansion, it is expectable for the company to enter new markets in the future.

 The significant diversification of 3M’s business is a way for the firm to address various product demands in the market.
 This diversification also helps stabilize the company.
-The global scope of 3M’s business is also a factor in this stability.
+The global scope of 3M’s business is a factor in this stability.
 As a global firm, the company profits from various markets.
 This condition helps reduce business exposure to shocks and decline in one or a few markets.

 3M’s Organizational Structure